aws-observability/terraform-aws-observability-accelerator/docs/container-insights/eks.md

 terraform apply
 ```

-## Enabling Application Signals for your services
+## Enabling Application Signals (preview) for your services
-CloudWatch Application Signals is currenlty supported for **Java** applications running on your Amazon EKS cluster.
+CloudWatch Application Signals (preview) is currenlty supported for **Java** applications running on your Amazon EKS cluster.

 Next, you have to update your Application to `Configure application metrics and trace sampling`.
 For this, you must add an annotation to a manifest YAML in your cluster.
 Adding this annotation auto-instruments the application to send metrics, traces, and logs to Application Signals.
 You have two options for the annotation: